-- A computer based on one of the x86 family of Intel[TM] microprocessors or a 100%-compatible processor from another vendor. - Microsoft Windows[®] 10 or newer is required with Gamry Framework[TM] software version 7.9.1 and above.
-Only the 64-bit version of these operating systems is supported. - A USB port that supports Full Speed (12 Mbits/second) or High Speed (480 Mbits/second) USB transfers.
+- A computer based on one of the x86 or x64 families of Intel microprocessors, or a 100%-compatible processor from another vendor, - Microsoft Windows® 10 or newer is required with Gamry FrameworkTM software version 7 and above.
+Both 32-bit and 64-bit versions of these operating systems are supported. - A USB port that supports Full Speed (12 Mbits/second) or High Speed (480 Mbits/second) USB transfers.
 It must be compatible with Revision 1.1 or Revision 2.0 of the USB specification.